-London Institute for Mathematical Sciences, 35a South St, London W1K 2XF, UK Centre National de la Recherche Scientifique, Paris, France
+London Institute for Mathematical Sciences, Royal Institution, 21 Albermarle St, London W1S 4BS, UK

+Centre National de la Recherche Scientifique, Paris, France

 The divisor function $\sigma(n)$ sums the divisors of n.
 We call n abundant when $\sigma(n) - n > n$ and perfect when $\sigma(n) - n = n$.
-I recently introduced the recursive divisor function a(n), the recursive analog of the divisor function.
-It measures the extent to which a number is highly divisible into parts, such that the parts are highly divisible into subparts, so on.
+Recently I introduced the recursive divisor function a(n), the recursive analog of the divisor function.
+It measures the extent to which a number is highly divisible into parts, such that the parts are highly divisible into subparts, and so on.
 Just as the divisor function motivates the abundant and perfect numbers, the recursive divisor function motivates their recursive analogs, which I introduce here.
-A number is recursively abundant, or ample, if a(n) > n and recursively perfect, or pristine, if a(n) = n.
+A number is recursively abundant, or ample, if a(n) > n.
+A number is recursively perfect, or pristine, if a(n) = n.
 There are striking parallels between abundant and perfect numbers and their recursive counterparts.
 The product of two ample numbers is ample, and ample numbers are either abundant or odd perfect numbers.
 Odd ample numbers exist but are rare, and I conjecture that there are such numbers not divisible by the first k primes-which is known to be true for the abundant numbers.
-There are infinitely many pristine numbers, but that they cannot be odd, apart from 1.
-Pristine numbers are the product of a power of two and odd prime solutions to certain Diophantine equations, reminiscent of how perfect numbers are the product of a power of two and a Mersenne prime.
-The parallels between these kinds of numbers hint at deeper links between the divisor function and its recursive analog, worthy of further investigation.
+There are infinitely many pristine numbers, but they cannot be odd, apart from 1.
+Pristing numbers are the product of a power of two and odd prime solutions to certain Diophantine equations, reminiscent of how perfect numbers are the product of a power of two and a Mersenne prime.
+The parallels between these kinds of numbers hint at deeper links between the usual and recursive divisor functions, worthy of further investigation.